 Auditory processing typically declines with age, however it can also be affected at any age due to damage to the auditory nerve from exposure to excessive noise, and certain chemicals and medicines that are toxic to hearing.

 At A Better Ear we test for each of these problems separately in our full audiological assessment, which always includes a speech in noise test.
 If you find that background noise makes it difficult to hear, you might like to read about speech in noise testing, then contact us to book an appointment.
-Our number is at the bottom.
+This allows us to have practical measure of your hearing loss in noisy environments.

 How to hear better in background noise